Contact Us

 February 14th, 2025

-As hold periods become longer, research suggests leadership teams face a greater risk of groupthink, where behavioural profiles converge over time, reducing diversity where decisions are made.
+As hold periods become longer, research suggests that leadership teams face a greater risk of groupthink, where behavioural profiles converge over time, reducing diversity in decision-making.
 LCap insights reveal the behaviours behind this convergence, and how teams can achieve a healthy balance between conflict and groupthink, retaining ‘harmonic tension’ for the duration of the hold period.

-However, what many investors and leadership teams may overlook is that team dynamics evolve.
+However, what many investors and leadership teams may overlook is that team dynamics are constantly evolving.
 Our research shows that even a well-balanced, performance-aligned team can develop a greater risk of groupthink the longer they work together.
 This can cause serious problems, reducing diversity at the top level, where critical decision-making and oversight happen.

-So, how does groupthink come about and how can it be avoided?
+So, how does groupthink arise, and how can it be prevented?

 Cognitive diversity and groupthink

-Balance and cognitive diversity are critical to building a leadership team that will grow and exit a business successfully.
+Balance and cognitive diversity are crucial to building a leadership team that can successfully grow and exit a business.
 A group of leaders not only needs the functional competencies, domain expertise, and situational experience for the value creation journey but must also balance behaviourally.
-A team needs to collaborate effectively but must avoid too many similar behaviours that can lead to groupthink.
+A team needs to collaborate effectively, but must avoid too many similar behaviours that can lead to groupthink.
 For this reason, investors and leadership teams should always aim to have a range of perspectives around the boardroom table.

 How can groupthink emerge over time?

 Self-monitoring is the degree to which an individual observes social cues and consequently attempts to adapt their behaviour to those around them.
-A very high score suggests an individual who adapts their behaviour to a large degree, while a very low score indicates an individual who is relatively unconcerned with how they come across to others.
+A very high score suggests an individual who adapts their behaviour to a large degree.
+In contrast, a very low score indicates an individual who is relatively unconcerned with how others perceive them.
 Low self-monitors tend to be more dominant individuals, as their colleagues are more likely to follow their lead, rather than the other way around.

-Applying this to PE-backed leadership teams, we notice that CEOs are frequently the lowest self-monitor in the group, often combined with a high score for psychopathy, which is defined by traits such as egocentricity, predatoriness, recklessness, a lack of empathy, and a propensity for manipulation and exploitation.
-All these attributes can be positive in a leadership context, giving CEOs the clarity, self-belief, and influence to push through rapid change, make tough decisions, and operate under intense pressure.
+Applying this to PE-backed leadership teams, we notice that CEOs are frequently the lowest self-monitors in the group, often combined with a high score for psychopathy, which is defined by traits such as egocentricity, predatoriness, recklessness, a lack of empathy, and a propensity for manipulation and exploitation.
+All these attributes can be beneficial in a leadership context, providing CEOs with the clarity, self-confidence, and influence to navigate rapid change, make tough decisions, and operate under intense pressure.
 However, the risk is that, as the dominant voice in the room, team behaviours start to converge with theirs, resulting in a loss of cognitive diversity and the risk of groupthink.

 Resilient diversity